 What You Find Here

 Fedora Server Edition is designed as a headless device, i.e. without a graphical user interface.
 Corresponding packages are not even installed.
-Accordingly, at most a simple text-based terminal is available on the box by default, which is somewhat euphemistically called a Command Line Interface (CLI).
+Accordingly, only a simple text-based terminal is available on the box by default, which is somewhat euphemistically called a Command Line Interface (CLI).

 Want to help?
 Learn how to contribute to Fedora Docs ›